-(oxycodone hydrochloride) Controlled-release Tablets
+(oxycodone hydrochloride) Extended-release Tablets

-Important information about OXYCONTIN:
+Important information about Oxycontin:

 - Never give anyone else your OXYCONTIN.
 They could die from taking it.
 Store OXYCONTIN away from children and in a safe place to prevent stealing or abuse.
 Selling or giving away OXYCONTIN is against the law.

-Do not take OXYCONTIN if you have:
+Do not take Oxycontin if you have:

 - severe asthma, trouble breathing, or other lung problems.